jfondrix/DopamineGuard/README.md

 # DopamineGuard

-A simple, free, local-only website blocker for Brave, Chrome, and Chromium browsers.
+A simple, free, local-only website blocker for Brave, Chrome, Edge, and other Chromium-based browsers.

 No ads.
 No accounts.